Yurnero11/Kino_CMS/src/main/resources/static/bower_components/select2/docs/plugins/simplesearch/README.md

         dir: desc
 ```

-This will mean the search will only search pages that this page already is using for the collection.
+This will mean the search will only search page that this page already is using for the collection.
 The Items could be anything the page collections support:

 For further help with the `filters` and `order` settings, please refer to our [Taxonomy][taxonomy] and [Headers][headers] documentation.